Authentic Texas Chili

 - Beer – Any pilsner, porter, or stout is good to use.
 Since this is a Texas chili, I went with Shiner Bock.

 - Vinegar – You can use apple cider or distilled vinegar.
-This is used to help balance out the spiciness from the chiles.
+I use this to help balance out the spiciness from the chiles.

 - Masa Harina – This is a classic ingredient when thickening the chili.
 You do not have to thicken it, but this will make the liquid tighter and creamier.